MidnightsFX/steamHydra/README.md

       - /mnt/server:/server
 ```
 Note: the actual game server configurations and will be stored on-disk with this configuration `/mnt/server`

+### Mods

+Mod support is enabled now.
+Passing 'EnableMods' will cause the server management scripts to download [BepInEx v5.4.8](https://github.com/BepInEx/BepInEx/tree/v5.4.8).
+It will then switch to using the modloader [launching script](./lib/config_templates/valheim_modded_start.sh) to launch the game.

+Mod installs are not automated, but with the modloader in place feel free to add mods!

 ## Contributing